HaCoGames/Image-representation-as-ascii-characters/README.md

  Download the project into a folder.
 Open a terminal and write <code>pipenv shell</code>.
  This should download all the packages needed for this project.
  Than just type <code>python main.py</code> in the same folder.
  You will be asked to give a path to a directory.
-The path can be a link to an image or just a normal system path.
+The path can be a link\(URL\) to an image or just a normal system path.